 If you fell in love with Taiwan after your first trip, chances are you wouldn’t mind retracing your steps and reliving some of the best moments in your favourite places.
 Now, you can even allot an entire day in each of them if you want!

 If your previous itinerary prevented you from getting an Instagram-worthy shot at Elephant Mountain because you were told that it’s best to go there during sunset, make it a point to go back earlier this time.
 You’re also welcome to stay at a single spot inside the massive Yangmingshan National Park for as long or as many times as you like.
 No more rushing to see all its attractions in one day!

 7. Climb a mountain or visit a beach

-The relatively short distance between the Philippines and Taiwan also means that the two countries share a lot of similarities in their natural landscape.
+Practically neighbours, Taiwan and the Philippines share quite a few similarities in terms of culture and even natural landscape.
 With the number of hiking and beach bumming options in our country, it’s easy to ignore similar opportunities on our first visit to Taiwan.
-However, many of Taiwan’s mountains and beaches are actually nothing like I’ve seen in their Philippine counterparts.
-Did you know that you can even experience snow in the mountains of Xueshan, Hehuanshan and Yushan?

 8. Live like a local

 Taiwan is the first country I’ve purposely travelled to more than once, and it never disappointed me each time.
-Whether you have visited the country in the past or are finally planning your first Taiwan trip, these activities, among others, are definitely something to look forward to!
+Whether you have visited the country in the past or are finally planning your first trip to the Heart of Asia, these Taiwan activities are definitely something to look forward to!